hungcq/bowling-score-tracker/README.md

 - Design the endpoints following REST standard: the actions allowed in a game is quite specific and limited (eg increase the current frame, update score of a particular player in the current frame).
-Therefore I just named the endpoints following the action performed.
+Therefore, I just named the endpoints following the action performed.
 - Due to limited time to implement and test this system, I didn't implement a storage layer.
 Game data is stored transiently in-memory.
 However, because the code is already organized by layers and has concerns separated, a storage layer can easily be implemented and integrated, by adding a `storage` package that implements a `GameRepository` interface declared in game `managers`.
 The `GameManagers` would then load and store the game after each update operation.

+## Build & run
+go build main.go && ./main

 ## Happy flow & sample request
 1. Start a game with player names